sohailshaikh001/DevOpsRepository/README.md

 # Android-Login-And-Registration
-Android Login And Registration System with PHP, MySQL and SQLite Databases.
+Android Logsssin And Registration System with PHP, MySQL and SQLite Databases.

 DEVOPS CLASS 2020